-These are the best Instant Pot spicy teriyaki chicken thighs I’ve ever made in my pressure cooker!
+These are the best spicy teriyaki chicken thighs in Instant Pot I’ve ever made in my pressure cooker!
 Moist chicken with homemade teriyaki sauce you and your kids will love.
 Healthy dinner loaded with lots of flavor and made in less than 15 minutes!

 Bowl of saucy Instant Pot spicy teriyaki chicken thighs on white rice, garnished with chopped green onions, next to a pressure cooker.